kexiZeroing/voice-view-app/README.md

 # Voice View App

 Inspired by the tutorial ["Build and Deploy an ElevenLab Clone"](https://www.youtube.com/watch?v=e_MO-Rcz_MA), this project extracts and simplifies its frontend into a minimal app.
-It’s designed as a learning example for [TanStack Form](https://tanstack.com/form/latest), demonstrating how to compose a form with basic inputs such as text fields, selects, and sliders.
+It can be used as a learning example for [TanStack Form](https://tanstack.com/form/latest), demonstrating how to compose a form with basic inputs such as text fields, selects, and sliders.
 It also shows how to play and visualize audio using [Wavesurfer.js](https://wavesurfer.xyz/).

-The project is built as a simple Next.js application.
-The AI and TTS parts are not included here—if you want to integrate them, you can refer to [Chatterbox TTS](https://modal.com/docs/examples/chatterbox_tts).
+The AI and TTS parts are not included.
+If you want to integrate them, you can refer to [Chatterbox TTS](https://modal.com/docs/examples/chatterbox_tts).

 ## TanStack Form